Your staff can create clear, compelling PowerPoint presentations that executives understand immediately

 - You are an executive in finance, operations, engineering, technology, research, or analysis

 - Your staff create presentations that are unclear, overloaded, and confusing

 - In my two-day workshop, I can teach your staff how to create PowerPoint presentations that have a clear message, focused content, and effective visuals

 - This practical, focused training provides a positive ROI within months

-Here are some of the organizations I have delivered workshops to in the past three years.
+Here are some of the organizations I have delivered workshops to in the past few years.
+Many of my clients do not allow me to list them on my website (almost every large company has this in their contracts now), so this list does not fully indicate the breadth of organizations I work with.
 The list is organized based on the area or department I worked with.

 CPA British Columbia

 TD Canada Trust

 Canadian Institute of Actuaries

 The Regional Municipality of York